Fehlandt Lentini: Winnipeg Goldeyes (2006–2008)

 Lentini started the 2008 season with the Potros de Tijuana of the Triple-A Mexican League.
 After just 10 games, he batted .268 with four runs scored, 11 hits, four doubles and five RBIs.
 Tijuana then released him.
 Scheduled to return to Winnipeg for the start of the Northern League season, Lentini was forced to stay in Mexico until Potros de Tijuana paid him his salary.
 He later returned to the Winnipeg Goldeyes in time for the start of the 2008 Northern League campaign.
 For the third straight season, Lentini was selected to play in the Northern League All-Star Game.
 With the Goldeyes that season, Lentini batted .298 with 71 runs scored, 125 hits, 27 doubles, eight triples, nine home runs, 39 RBIs and 37 stolen bases in 96 games played.
 Between the two clubs he played for in 2007, Lentini batted .295 with 75 runs scored, 136 hits, 31 doubles, eight triples, nine home runs, 44 RBIs and 38 stolen bases 106 games played.
 In the field between the two teams, he played all 106 games as an outfielder, committing 11 errors, four assists and 224 putouts.
-Lentini led the league that season in at-bats (451), triples and stolen basesp; was second in plate appearances (451) and hits; third in runs scored; and tied for seventh in doubles.
+Lentini led the league that season in at-bats (451), triples and stolen bases; was second in plate appearances (451) and hits; third in runs scored; and tied for seventh in doubles.